zjw49246/production-stack/deployment_on_cloud/gcp/OPT125_CPU/README.md

 # Setting up GKE vLLM stack with one command

 This script automatically configures a GKE LLM inference cluster.
 Make sure your GCP cli is set up, logged in, and region set up.
-You have eksctl, kubectl, helm installed.
+You have kubectl and helm installed.

 Modify fields production_stack_specification.yaml and execute as: